-San Antonio Workplace Accident Lawyer – Fighting For The Rights Of Workers In Texas
+Texas Lawyer Fighting For The Rights Of Employees Injured In Workplace Accidents

-- Meet with a lawyer on our team by scheduling a free consultation regarding your case now.
+- Meet with a lawyer by scheduling a free consultation regarding your case now.

-How Attorneys Can Hold Third Parties Liable For Workplace Accidents in San Antonio, TX
+Can Third Parties Be Held Liable For Workplace Accidents In Texas?

-How Lawyers Can Help Recover Compensation From Uninsured Employers
+How Can Injury Attorneys Help Workers Recover Compensation From Uninsured Employers?

 Some employers buy “alternative coverages,” or cheaper insurance policies, instead of workers’ compensation.
 Texas law says an alternative is not a substitute for workers’ compensation insurance, and you can’t tell your employees it is.
 An accident, health, or disability policy may offer some benefits to workplace accident victims, but they are greatly limited and do not meet all the needs of injured employees.
 That’s one reason alternative policies do not protect employers from lawsuits.

-Schedule A Free Consultation With A Lawyer At Our Law Firm Today
+Schedule A Free Consultation With Trevino Law Office Today

 Have you been injured in a workplace accident?
-There’s no time to waste—speak to a workplace accident attorney at Trevino Injury Law today.
-Our experienced personal injury lawyers have the legal resources and skills needed to win complex workplace accident cases.
+There’s no time to waste—speak to a workplace accident attorney at Trevino Law Office today.
+Trevino Law Office has the legal resources and skills needed to win complex workplace accident cases.
 Some of our many practice areas include auto accidents, truck accidents, motorcycle accidents, premises liability cases, defective product claims, and wrongful death.

-At Trevino Injury Law, we enjoy building a relationship with each individual that we represent.
-Trevino Injury Law takes pride in addressing clients’ full range of questions and concerns.
-A member of our team will review your case and make sure you thoroughly understand your rights during an initial consultation with our team.
+At Trevino Law Office, we enjoy building a relationship with each individual that we represent.
+Trevino Law Office takes pride in addressing clients’ full range of questions and concerns.
+We will review your case and make sure you thoroughly understand your rights during an initial consultation.
 To schedule a free consultation with a work injury lawyer, please call 210-255-3088 or fill out the online form on our website today.